george-hub331/george-hub331/README.md

 ### Hello 👋

-I'm Joel George, a Software Engineer from Nigeria.
-I specialize in TypeScript, PHP, Solidity, and various frameworks and libraries.
+Joel George — Software Engineer
+Building web platforms, backend systems, and blockchain applications with Javascript/TypeScript, PHP, and Solidity.

 Here are some interesting things about me:
 - 😄 Pronouns: he/him